-Hippocrates, the father of medicine, prescribed legumes, like lentils, as an essential part of the menu for men hoping to keep their virility.
+Hippocrates, the father of medicine, prescribed legumes, such as lentils, as an essential part of the menu for men hoping to maintain their virility.

-Hippocrates advised a variety of legumes to eat by the bowlful to those struggling with sexual dysfunction.
+Hippocrates advised a variety of legumes to be consumed by the bowlful to those struggling with sexual dysfunction.

-Additionally, the Greek philosopher Aristotle was a believer in lentil beans with the addition of saffron were essential to keeping a man’s libido active and in top shape.
+Lastly, the Greek philosopher Aristotle was a believer in the notion that lentils with the addition of saffron were essential in maintaining a man’s libido active and in top shape.